 The exact cause of ASPD isn’t always understood, but it’s believed to be a combined effort of an individual’s genetics and environmental factors.
 For most people, alcohol can be a direct or indirect cause of antisocial personality disorder.

-Alcohol abuse changes the chemistry in a person’s brain.
-Most of these changes are complex, and may not be completely understood, but behavioral changes due to alcohol abuse are certain.
+Alcohol use changes the chemistry in a person’s brain.
+Most of these changes are complex, and may not be completely understood, but behavioral changes due to alcohol use are certain.

 Alcohol alters the activities of several of the brain’s neurotransmitters, including gamma-aminobutyric acid (GABA) and serotonin.
-Both GABA and serotonin have been linked to aggressive behavior, thus linking alcohol abuse to ASPD.
+Both GABA and serotonin have been linked to aggressive behavior, thus linking alcohol use to ASPD.

 Setting fires and animal cruelty are often seen as a precursor to antisocial personality disorder.
 ASPD is common among prison populations.